wnowak10/Zaggle/README.md

 ## Plan:

 0. Prepare data.
-Use one hot encoding for categorical variables (objects and numeric that are categorical).
-Use -1 to fill NAs?
+- Combine property info with train by merging on parcel id.
+- Generate features
+- One hot objects
+- One hot numeric variables that should be categorical
+- One hot categorical variables we made
+- Fill NA with -1

 1. Implement XGB, LinReg, and neural network models.
 Ensemble and submit.
 2. Feature engineer for XGB?
 3. Add other data sources?
 Will be allowed after first round, I think.